denoland/deno/std/manual.md

 This works similar to `deno fetch` in that it can fetch code, compile it, but not run it.
 It takes up to three arguments, the `rootName`, optionally `sources`, and optionally `options`.
 The `rootName` is the root module which will be used to generate the resulting program.
-This is like module name you would pass on the command line in `deno --reload run example.ts`.
+This is like the module name you would pass on the command line in `deno --reload run example.ts`.
 The `sources` is a hash where the key is the fully qualified module name, and the value is the text source of the module.
 If `sources` is passed, Deno will resolve all the